Hodapp87/automata_scratch/python_extrude_meshgen/README.md

 - https://en.wikipedia.org/wiki/Polygon_triangulation - do this to
   fix my wave example!
   - http://www.polygontriangulation.com/2018/07/triangulation-algorithm.html
-- Clean up examples.ram_horn_branch().
+- Clean up `examples.ram_horn_branch()`.
 The way I clean it up might help inform some cleaner designs.
 - I really need to standardize some of the behavior of fundamental operations (with regard to things like sizes they generate).
 This is behavior that, if it changes, will change a lot of things that I'm trying to keep consistent so that my examples still work.
 - Winding order.
-It is consistent through seemingly everything, except for reflection and close_boundary_simple.
-  (When there are two parallel boundaries joined with something like join_boundary_simple, traversing these boundaries in their actual order to generate triangles - like in close_boundary_simple - will produce opposite winding order on each.
+It is consistent through seemingly everything, except for reflection and `close_boundary_simple`.
+(When there are two parallel boundaries joined with something like `join_boundary_simple`, traversing these boundaries in their actual order to generate triangles - like in `close_boundary_simple` - will produce opposite winding order on each.
 Imagine a transparent clock: seen from the front, it moves clockwise, but seen from the back, it moves counter-clockwise.)
 - File that bug that I've seen in trimesh/three.js (see trimesh_fail.ipynb)
 - Why do I get the weird zig-zag pattern on the triangles,